-According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the sub-project falls under category F(3) of schedule II which demands an Initial Environmental Examination (IEE) to be prepared for rehabilitation or rebuilding or reconstruction of existing roads more than one kilometer in urban areas and more than 5 km from rural areas.
-Except one all roads are more than 05 kilometers that's why an IEE needs to be prepared as per Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021.
+According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the sub-project falls under category F(3) of schedule II which demands an Initial Environmental Examination (IEE) to be prepared for rehabilitation or rebuilding or reconstruction of existing roads more than one kilometer in urban areas and more than 5 km from rural areas (10 roads are equal to 5 km or more).
+Hence IEE will need to be prepared as per Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021.
 However, an ESMP has been prepared to fulfil World Bank's Environmental and Social Framework (ESF) requirements.

 Rehabilitation/restoration works are limited to the existing Right of Way (RoW) hence, the proposed project will have some minor adverse environmental impacts that are reversible and site-specific with short duration.
 Therefore, this sub-project falls under the moderate risk category under the Environmental and Social Management Framework (ESMF) of the SFERP.
-The present ESMP has been prepared accordingly to meet the moderate risk level of requirements.
+The present ESMP has been prepared accordingly to meet the moderate risk level requirements.